amirtq/PyRadius/README.md

 ## Configuration

-Server configuration is managed via environment variables or the `.env` file (inside `backend/` directory).
+Server configuration is managed via environment variables or the `.env` file.

 ### Environment Variables